-(a) Sexual Abuse includes:
+- (a) Sexual Abuse includes:

 Sexual Harassment

 Child Sexual Exploitation (CSE)

 Female Genital Mutilation (FGM)

-Peer on Peer (Child on child) Abuse
+Child-on-child (formerly known as Peer-on-peer) Abuse

 Sharing of nudes and/or semi nudes

 Upskirting

-- (b) Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening. - (c) The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing. - (d) They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse, including via the internet. - (e) Sexual abuse is not solely perpetrated by adult males.
+- (b) Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.

+- (c) The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.

+- (d) They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse, including via the internet.

+- (e) Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children.